cb125/Dynamics/README.md

 See bibliography below for full citation details.

-1. 3 Feb.
-Overview: sketch of how the seminar might go.
-I'll present the simple system of Heim 1983, covering anaphora and presupposition projection.
+1. 3 Feb. **Overview**: sketch of how the seminar might go.
+I'll present the simple system of Heim 1983, which aims at anaphora and presupposition projection.
 Articulation of the major types of dynamical systems and their goals.
 Major division: getting content right versus modeling uptake.